SodiumFRP/sodium/python/README.md

 [Functional Reactive Programming by Stephen Blackheath](https://www.manning.com/books/functional-reactive-programming).
 Even though, the book aims Java, it is pretty straightforward to map it into Python.

+To build API reference, go to `docs` directory and run `make html`.
+It requires `sphinx` and `sphinx-rtd-theme` packages to be installed.

 ## Examples

 See [examples](examples) directory.